thycotic/ss-docs/remote-password-changing/rpc-postgresql-odbc/index.md

 4. Under **Password Reset Commands**, type a command to reset a password (see below).

-> **Note**  Secret field variables can be used in a way similar to how they are used in a Linux or UNIX password changer, with the exception that they can be specified as ODBC parameters, assuming the command allows it.
+> **Note:**  Secret field variables can be used in a way similar to how they are used in a Linux or UNIX password changer, with the exception that they can be specified as ODBC parameters, assuming the command allows it.
 To parameterize a secret field variable, prefix it with the **@** symbol instead of a **$**.

 ## Example Reset Commands